GeoffMontee/pg_llm_helper/README.md

 pgai provides SQL functions to call LLMs like OpenAI, Anthropic, etc. The `llm_help_last_error()` function requires pgai.

 **Important:** pgai requires Python 3.12 or earlier.
-If you're using Debian 13 (Trixie) with Python 3.13, use Debian 12 (Bookworm) or the Timescale Docker image instead.
+If you're using Debian 13 (Trixie) with Python 3.13, it still seems to work.
+However, you might want to use Debian 12 (Bookworm) or the Timescale Docker image instead.

 **Option A: Use Timescale Docker Image (Easiest)**